pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

     }],
 });

-// Export the auto-generated API Gateway base URL. export const url = api.url;
+// Export the auto-generated AWS API Gateway base URL. export const url = api.url;
 ```

-For more information API Gateway Integrations, visit the
+For more information AWS API Gateway Integrations, visit the
 [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-integration-types.html).

 ### Defining an OpenAPI Specification for an Entire Endpoint

-API Gateway supports the [OpenAPI specification](https://swagger.io/docs/specification/about/) (formerly known as
+AWS API Gateway supports the [OpenAPI specification](https://swagger.io/docs/specification/about/) (formerly known as
 "Swagger") for defining APIs.
 Using OpenAPI to define your APIs eases integration with other API authoring, modeling,
 and testing tools, at some added complexity cost as you will need to understand the mechanics of how API Gateway
 works and what HTTP headers it uses to accomplish its integrations.